What is an innovation challenge?

 7. Idea processing and evaluation

-Once the idea collection is over, it’s time to process and evaluate the ideas that were submitted.
+Once the idea-collection is over, it's time to process and evaluate the ideas that were submitted.
 Processing and evaluation should be systematic.
-The innovation management software can help you in systematizing the evaluation and management.
+The idea management software here can help you in systematizing the evaluation and management.

 When defining the evaluation process, it is important to decide:

-- whether the ideas that pass the evaluation will be further developed before the finalist are chosen; we strongly recommend this because it increases the quality of the results
+• whether the ideas that pass the evaluation will be further developed before the finalists are chosen; we strongly recommend this because it increases the quality of the results

 The management and experts make the final decision on which ideas to implement, as they have the best overall picture of both the benefits and investments required.
-However, when selecting the finalists, it is good to include the votes received for consideration.
+However, when selecting the finalists, it is advisable to take into consideration also the votes of the crowd.

-- 3 experts evaluate all ideas by answering the question: would you implement this idea?
+• 3 experts evaluate all ideas by answering the question: would you implement this idea?
 (With the response options: yes / maybe / no).
+The top 15 % of the ideas are moved to the next stage.

-- 3 experts evaluate each idea in one or more aspects on a scale of 1-5 (needs improvement - excellent).
+• 3 experts evaluate each idea in 3-4 criteria on a scale of 1-5 (needs improvement - excellent).

-The main objective of the evaluation is to understand if proposals are feasible and how much they'll require investments to implement.
+The main objective of the evaluation is to understand if proposals address customer needs, are feasible, and are financially sound.
+Therefore evaluation criteria often include

-The evaluators should meet and discuss the best 10-20 best ideas after the evaluation.
-They should evaluate whether there are any surprises in what ideas are and what aren't chosen.
-Any necessary changes will then be made.
+After the numerical evaluation, the experts should meet and discuss the best 10 - 20 best ideas based on numerical evaluation averages.
+They should discuss whether there are any surprises among those ideas, and if ideas should be added or removed from the group.
 This ensures that the decisions made in the evaluation are validated and that the best ideas are taken forward.
+Experts should also give ideators feedback for further development so that ideas are their best when they arrive at final decision-making.

 Note that even though you’d have chosen to award only a certain number of ideas, you should implement all worthy ideas.
 It will increase the motivation of all stakeholders to participate and organize innovation challenges again.